gingerchew/ginger.wtf-2024/src/posts/what-is-starfield-saying.md

 id: 'what-is-starfield-saying'
 ---

-I am just about rounding the 10 hour mark on Starfield and I'm very much enjoying it.
+I am rounding the 10 hour mark on Starfield and I'm very much enjoying it.
 It is definitely a Bethesda game set in space, and not *"Skyrim In Space"*.
 A well polished set of yoinks and twists from their previous games.
 It is going to be a major contender for GOTY 2023.

 <details>
     <summary>Spoiler Warning</summary>